-WCC offers a variety of Pre-College programs that provide students with a unique opportunity to earn college credit while in high school.
-Simultaneously, these programs are designed to help shape students academic, professional, personal, and social development.
-Our programs will challenge high school students by exposing them to the academic excellence of UCSB while acclimating to the university’s social environment.
+WCC offers a variety of pre-college programs that provide students with a unique opportunity to earn college credit while in high school.
+These programs are designed to help shape students academic, professional, personal, and social development.
 We have programs designed for every type of student.

 Educational Talent Search (ETS) serves young people in grades six through twelve in career and college planning.
 The goal of ETS is to increase the number of youth who complete high school to enroll in and complete college.
 ETS students participate in grade-specific activities held at their school, in the community, and at college campuses.